LizzyonGit/fruits-hold-em/README.md

 The favicon is an image of the **'em** in the logo.
 To create the favicon files, I used [RealFaviconGenerator](https://realfavicongenerator.net/).

-The logo is the game name written in font *Nabla*.
+The logo is the game name written in font *Nabla*, and in *Passero One* for the Safari browser.

 ## Features